Rock Art Around Las Vegas

 Rock art is a precious resource.
 Please help protect and preserve these sites.

 Amazing Rock Art: What does it mean?
-The native peoples who lived around Las Vegas hundreds and thousands of years ago created some amazing rock art.
-It is thought that much of their artwork was related to religious practices or annual rituals, but the true meanings of the art are lost to history.
-Today we can only stand in awe at the skill and imagination of the people who lived here long ago.
+Humans are thought to have arrived in North America about 23,000 years ago, and then arrived in Great Basin about 13,000 years ago.
+In that time, the native peoples who lived around Las Vegas hundreds and thousands of years ago created some amazing rock art, which they refer to as Rock Stories.
+It is thought that many of the rock stories were related to religious practices or annual rituals, but the true meanings are lost to history.
+For example, today we might look at a petroglyph and say that clearly it is a bighorn sheep.
+However, what does it mean?
+Maybe it is drawn during a pre-hunting ritual to bring good luck and a feast for the hungry tribe.
+On the other hand, maybe it was just the gang sign for the Bighorn Clan telling the Raven Clan to stay away.
+Today we have no way to choose between these two possible explanations, so we can only stand in awe at the skill and imagination of the people who lived here long ago.

 Two Basic Types: Petroglyphs and Pictographs.
-Petroglyphs are images pecked or carved into the rock surface, usually by removing the dark coating (desert varnish) to reveal lighter-colored underlying rock.
-Pictographs are art made by painting on the rocks using plant and mineral pigments.
-Occasionally, the two types are found together.
+Petroglyphs are images pecked or carved into the rock surface, usually by removing the dark surface coating (desert varnish) to reveal lighter-colored underlying rock.
+Pictographs are images made by painting on the rocks using plant and mineral pigments.
+Occasionally, the two types are found together, and sometime petroglyphs are painted over making them show up better.

-Rock Art Sites.
+Archeological Sites.
 There are many rock art sites around southern Nevada.
-All rock art is an irreplaceable treasure, and because modern humans have a long history of damaging the artwork, experts considered many sites too sensitive to make the locations generally available.
+All rock art is an irreplaceable treasure, and because modern humans have a long history of damaging the artwork, experts consider many sites too sensitive to make the locations generally available.
 In that spirit, I only describe rock art at publicly known sites.
-I know of many sites, and other people know of far more, but these are excellent examples.
-To see pictures of rock art around Las Vegas, visit Petroglyph Bob's website.
-He has dedicated his life to documenting rock art sites around Las Vegas and making his photos available to researchers and the public -- just don't ask him for locations.
+I know of many sites, and other people know of far more, but presented here are excellent examples that have been made public by government agencies.
+To see pictures of other rock art around Las Vegas, visit Southern Nevada Rock Art & Nevada Drone Archaeology, which is in transition.
+Bob has dedicated his life to documenting rock art sites around Las Vegas and making his photos available to researchers and the public -- just don't ask him for locations!

 New or Old: How to tell?
 Modern humans have added their marks to the rocks, often damaging existing rock art.
 Usually modern marks are obviously new, but sometimes it can be hard to tell.
 Look for the quality of the work and the regrowth of desert varnish.
 More